 Typically, these crises take form unannounced and need to be dealt with as a matter of urgency.
 Due to this, crisis management plans are usually sketched up long before they occur and cover all potential threats.

 A crisis can either be self-induced or caused by external forces.

 Self-inflicted crises occur within the organisation.
-They can include emissions or smoke releasing hazardous chemicals, cyber-attacks caused by the IT department’s ineptitude, or even offering poor customer service that goes viral online.
+They can include emissions or smoke releasing hazardous chemicals, cyber-attacks, ransomware attacks caused by the IT department’s ineptitude (which would be a good reason to use an outsourced IT provider), or even offering poor customer service that goes viral online.

 Examples of external forces which are beyond an organisation’s control include natural disasters, security breaches, or false information about a company that hurts its reputation or PR blunders.